 Naval warfare always lagged behind land warfare in terms of gun technology.
 Until the Battle of Lepanto in 1571, Mediterranean navies were still using galleys, whose design and tactics would have been familiar to the ancient Greeks, with the addition of maybe a couple of forward-facing guns.
 This was a couple of centuries after cannon had started to become indispensable to warfare on land, and yet navies were still fighting mostly ramming-and-boarding battles like they had been in the fifth century BC.
 The adoption of explosive shells by navies similarly lagged, but in this case it was a real technological issue rather than just an inexplicable case of collective stagnation.

 It was a French general named Hans-Joseph Paixhans who solved the problem.
 I am no engineer so I won’t pretend to understand what he did, but Paixhans is credited with developing a gun that fired shells whose fuses would ignite upon firing but would then burn beyond the time it took them to reach the other ship.
 These shells were designed to embed in the wooden hull of the enemy ship, at which point the burning fuse might actually ignite the hull, and even if it didn’t the shell (or, rather, several shells, all at once) would then explode, dealing shrapnel all over the place to devastating effect.
 Paixhans’ guns were powerful enough to be used as direct fire weapons, and his shells were safe enough to be employed at sea.
-Nakhimov’s use of these guns (or, more likely, Russian copies) was, as I say, devastating, and the already outgunned Ottoman fleet was rendered even more disadvantaged by their use.
+Nakhimov’s use of these guns (or, more likely, Russian copies) was, as I say, devastating, and the already outgunned Ottoman fleet was even more disadvantaged by their use.
 With the effectiveness of these weapons demonstrated in battle, they became the basis of all naval artillery moving forward.

 After the Ottoman ships were all either destroyed or rendered useless, the Russians turned their attention to the shore defenses and destroyed those as well.
 They lost a few dozen men (the highest estimates get into the mid-200s), compared to thousands of Ottomans killed.
 Osman Pasha was taken prisoner.

 As I said above, Russia’s victory at Sinop contained the germ of its ultimate defeat.
 Russia’s action–attacking a convoy headed to supply an army that has invaded its territory–is, by almost any definition, an act of defensive warfare.
 But for Britain and France, which–let’s be honest–were itching for an excuse to jump in and do something to contain Russia, Sinop became the offensive action that they’d warned Tsar Nicholas against taking.
-They both jumped into the war in December, and although it took a couple of years and several hundred thousand victims, they eventually defeated the Russians.
+They both entered the war in December, and although it took a couple of years and several hundred thousand casualties, they eventually defeated the Russians.